navjo2323/CPD-with-AMDM/README.md

 # Alternating Mahalanobis Distance Minimization for Accurate and Well-Conditioned CP Decomposition

-This repository contains the data and code used in [Alternating Mahalanobis Distance Minimization for Accurate and Well-Conditioned CP Decomposition] (https://arxiv.org/abs/2204.07208).
+This repository contains the data and code used in [Alternating Mahalanobis Distance Minimization for Accurate and Well-Conditioned CP Decomposition](https://arxiv.org/abs/2204.07208).
 The code used to generate all the figures (except Figure 3) and Algorithm 5.1 is
 [here](https://github.com/cyclops-community/tensor_decomposition/blob/master/mahalanobis.py)

 For AMDM and hybrid algorithms the following file should be run in the above mentioned repository